FocuserLLC/grossoutdiet-support/privacy.md

 We do **not** collect your name, email, contacts, location, or health data.

+We use RevenueCat to manage subscriptions and in-app purchases.
+RevenueCat receives a randomly generated user ID, device identifiers, purchase history, and subscription events to provide and improve subscription functionality.
+RevenueCat does not sell personal data.
+See RevenueCat's privacy policy: https://www.revenuecat.com/privacy/

 ## 2. How we use information

 - To provide core app features (logging, streaks, coaching).